navilan/navilan.in/web/navilan.in/site/en/writings/2024/2024-07-18-learning-from-the-past.md

 ### One way to evolve the practice

-We can loosely apply the process above to make our point #1 suit our current needs.
+We can loosely apply the process above to make "the actual practice" suit our current needs.

 #### The Problem